BruceEckel/WinterTechForum-hugo/content/health/index.md

 hope it will go away).
 By catching it early (and of course continuing your water regimen) you can head it off.

-6. If you're in distress, there are [medical-grade hyperbaric chambers in Gunnison](https://www.google.com/maps/place/Rocky+Mountain+Hyperbaric+Institute-Gunnison/@38.5526952,-106.9282212,17z/data=!3m1!4b1!4m6!3m5!1s0x873f933df2fa0c1d:0x719ec58af6c2fe4d!8m2!3d38.552691!4d-106.9256463!16s%2Fg%2F11lgy4ccjn?entry=ttu&g_ep=EgoyMDI1MDExNS4wIKXMDSoASAFQAw%3D%3D).
-If you're really feeling the altitude, don't wait!
-Also, the urgent care clinic (at the top of this page) is only three miles away, so if you think you might need that, go see them sooner rather than later.
+6. If you're in distress, don't wait!
+The urgent care clinic (at the top of this page) is only three miles away.
+If you think you might need that, go see them sooner rather than later.

 7. Another option is [The Fountain](https://www.thefountaincb.com/) on Elk & 4th, which can give you IV Therapy for altitude adjustment.